C4ptainCrunch/thesis/source/index.rst

 ================================================

 Many algorithms have been proposed and studied to play sequential perfect information games.
 We start by describing simple algorithms to be used as a baseline (random and greedy).
 Then follow with algorithms computing the exact minimax tree, either starting from the root (:math:`\alpha\beta` pruning Minimax) or the leaves (retrograde analysis).
 As those are often impractical for big game trees, we present their depth-limited variants (depth-limited minimax and end-game databases).
-We then explore approches that overcome the limitation of the previous algorithms by iteratively estimating the value of promising sub-trees of the game such as Monte Carlo tree search (MCTS) and the most recent approach from Deepmind: Alpha Zero :cite:`AlphaZero`.
+We then explore approaches that overcome the limitation of the previous algorithms by iteratively estimating the value of promising sub-trees of the game such as Monte Carlo tree search (MCTS) and the most recent approach from Deepmind: Alpha Zero :cite:`AlphaZero`.

 We will quickly present and implement the above mentioned and then focus on MCTS and its variants as they are computationally feasible and do not require expert knowledge about the given game to make reasonable decisions.